Apple Cranberry Pie

 side view of a slice of apple cranberry pie on a white plate

 I have a deep love for apple pie and it’s been too long since I’ve had one.
-Apple slab pie and apple pie with brown butter crust graced the blog last year but this year I wanted to do something more festive.
-A pie that’s fitting for your Thanksgiving table like my cranberry pie.
+Apple slab pie and apple pie with brown butter crust are two of my favorites.
+But sometimes I like to go a little extra.
+This pie is super festive.
+It will be a delicious addition to your Thanksgiving table – like my cranberry pie.

-What could be more festive than apples and cranberries?!
-These two marry together so perfectly creating a sweet, crisp pie filling that is taken over the top with a light and tender pie crust.
+What says fall, holidays and festive better than apples and cranberries?!
+These two marry together so perfectly, and create a sweet, crisp pie filling that is taken over the top with a light and tender pie crust.

-Cranberries can be tricky because they are so tart.
-Also, the apples and cranberries produced so much liquid that it took me a while to figure out how to eliminate a soupy pie filling.
+Cranberries on their own can be tricky because they are so tart.
+I solved for that by adding apples and sugar.
+However, the apples and cranberries produced so much liquid that they made a soupy pie filling.

 Be sure to read through all my tips so you can have success with this apple cranberry pie recipe.